Mii: Mii creation

-Mii characters are created and stored in the Mii Channel or the Mii Maker, which are pre-installed on the Wii and the Nintendo 3DS/Wii U consoles respectively, as well as the Mii creator software located in System Settings for the Nintendo Switch/Nintendo Switch 2.
-While the user can assign a gender (or in the case of the Nintendo Switch 2, Mii styles representing genders), name, birthday, favorite color, and mingle preference to a Mii, the majority of the interface used for Mii creation focuses on the appearance of its face and head: the user is given a variety of different hairstyles, eye, nose, and mouth shapes, and other features such as facial hair or wrinkles, to select from.
+Mii characters are created and stored in the Mii Channel or the Mii Maker, which are pre-installed on the Wii and the Nintendo 3DS/Wii U consoles respectively, as well as the Mii creator software located in System Settings for the Nintendo Switch and Nintendo Switch 2.
+While the user can assign a gender, (Note: Referred to as Mii styles (representing the two gender types) since the Nintendo Switch 2) name, birthday, favorite color, and mingle preference to a Mii, the majority of the interface used for Mii creation focuses on the appearance of its face and head: the user is given a variety of different hairstyles, eye, nose, and mouth shapes, and other features such as facial hair or wrinkles, to select from.
 Most of the facial features can be further adjusted, including their size, position, color, and alignment.
 Accessories such as hats and glasses are also available to add, and the Mii's height and build can also be adjusted.
 The Mii Maker installed on the Nintendo 3DS and Wii U can use facial recognition to generate a Mii, which selects facial features based on a photograph of a person's face taken with the system's and GamePad's cameras respectively.
 The features can then be fine-tuned by the user.
 These versions also have more options than their Wii counterpart.
 Because the selection of facial features is considered by some to be limited, users are encouraged to develop caricatures of real people instead of accurate depictions.